 - All entries should be submitted in a 18x24x3.5 inch wooden display box with a transparent plastic top (such as plexiglass).
 Boxes can be handmade or purchased as long as they are of the correct size.
-Box instructions and plans. - Boxes can be handmade or purchased if they are of the correct size. - A 4-H member can choose to use one of two taxonomies: - As printed in "Insects in Kansas" book - As printed in the "Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net - Each exhibitor is required to identify each box with two identification labels bearing the exhibitor's name, county/district, the collection class the 4-H member is enrolled in, and a statement of taxonomy used. - One label goes in the upper lefthand corner of the box (inside) - o The other label goes on the lower right-hand corner of the box (outside) - Arrange specimens in the box so the box can be displayed horizontally. - The number of orders, specimens, and families (where required) must be included on both exhibitors' box identification labels. - Arrangements of specimens - The preferred method is to arrange the insects into groups or rows parallel to the short sides of the box. - o Two labels should be centered in the pin beneath the specimen. - The label closest to the specimen should have the common name.

-- The other label should have the date/locality and the full county name and state abbreviation.
-The collector's name is optional on this label. - o The specimens should be collected by the exhibitors and should focus on Kansas insects, - Insects can be collected from one county into bordering states.
+Box instructions and plans. - Boxes can be handmade or purchased if they are of the correct size. - A 4-H member can choose to use one of two taxonomies: - Option A: As printed in "Insects in Kansas" book - Option B: Follows www.bugguide.net - Each exhibitor is required to identify each box with two identification labels bearing the exhibitor's name, county/district, the collection class the 4-H member is enrolled in, and a statement of taxonomy used. - One label goes in the upper lefthand corner of the box (inside) - The other label goes on the lower right-hand corner of the box (outside) - Arrange specimens in the box so the box can be displayed horizontally. - The number of orders, specimens, and families (where required) must be included on both exhibitors' box identification labels. - Arrangements of specimens - The preferred method is to arrange the insects into groups or rows parallel to the short sides of the box. - o Two labels should be centered in the pin beneath the specimen. - The label closest to the specimen should have the common name. - The other label should have the date/locality and the full county name and state abbreviation.
+The collector's name is optional on this label. - The exhibitors should collect the specimens and should focus on Kansas insects, - Insects can be collected from one county into bordering states.
 Please refer to "Entomology Collection Exhibit Resource" for further details on out-of-state insects in collections. - Only specimens of the class Insect a should be included. - o Purchased insects are not to be exhibited in collections but they may be used in educational displays. - Specimens of soft-bodied insects such as aphids, lice, termites, etc. should be exhibited in alcoholfilled vials. - The use of alcohol vials should be limited to only those specimens that lose their shape when pinned since the vials pose a significant hazard to the rest of the collection if they become loose in transit. - Any major violation of rules will result in the exhibit being dropped one ribbon placing.
-Examples would include, but are not limited too: incorrect display box size, missing paper work, feet on display box, no special project in notebooks, etc.
+Examples would include, but are not limited too: incorrect display box size, missing paper work, feet on display box, no special project in notebooks, etc. - After the first year in Entomology, all 4-H members need to add an 8 1⁄2 by 11-inch sheet of paper to their collection that states what they did to improve their collection for the current year.
+This should include how many new insects were added to the display box (please list), how many insects were replaced in the display box (please list), and number of new orders and/or families were added to the display box.
+Other optional things that could be included are number of insects caught for the year, number of new orders added this year, number of talks and/or demonstrations given, activities participated in, leadership roles, etc. This paper should be taped to the upper left corner on the front of your display box.